Alexis Sablone: Professional career

+In 2023, she released her third collaboration with Converse, the AS-1 Pro, a genderless sneaker inspired by retro designs of the 1980s and 1990s.

 Tokyo Olympics

 After the June 2021 Street World Championship in Rome, Italy Sablone was chosen for the inaugural USA Skateboarding National Team at the Tokyo Olympics.

 In the Olympic street final, Sablone finished in fourth place with a score of 13.57 after a number of falls.
 Speaking to reporters after the competition she stated, "[P]art of it just feels like another contest.
 Like, I've been here, I've seen these people — we've skated together before, and then there's that part of my brain, like going crazy, thinking like 'This is history, this is the first Olympics.'
 I can't believe I'm here. ...
 It feels historic, everything just kind of feels like the stakes are higher and I can't really believe I'm here."

 The 34-year-old Sablone also noted that she lost to much younger competitors, including 13 year olds Momiji Nishiya and Rayssa Leal, and 18 year old Funa Nakayama.
 "For a long time, there were way fewer females doing this.
 It's taken until now to get enough people to pay attention, to get enough eyes on it, to inspire girls around the world to start skating...
 I was like, ‘We’re finally here...
 Female skateboarders have reached critical mass.
 There’s enough now that there will be prodigies.
 And they’re here.'"